 UNCLE REMUS

-I remember Uncle Remus being such a prominent figure in New Zealand during the 1970s, frequently discussed in social gatherings such as barbecues and family events.
-His influence was significant, leaving a lasting impression on individuals excited by his exploits.
-In a bygone era, Uncle Remus participated in races during a time when racing held a significantly stronger grip on the public's sporting psyche compared to the present day.
-His presence at any racing event invariably drew substantial crowds, underscoring his immense popularity and the captivating nature of the sport during that period.
+The presence of UNCLE REMUS at any racing event invariably drew substantial crowds, underscoring his immense popularity and the captivating nature of the sport during that period.
 A striking black colt, Uncle Remus became enormously popular during his wonderful three-year-old campaign in the 1977/78 season.
-His popularity grew to such an extent, that on certain race days, the horse was discreetly kept at undisclosed locations to prevent potential disruptions caused by enthusiastic admirers.
+His popularity grew to such an extent, that on certain race days, the horse was discreetly kept at undisclosed nearby locations to prevent potential disruptions caused by enthusiastic admirers who want to see and touch the horse and get photos taken with him.

-Uncle Remus did not have a long career due to wind problems, but it was certainly one to remember.
-Trained at Takanini by Colin Jillings, and usually ridden by stable apprentice, Bob Vance, Uncle Remus only won twice as a two-year-old juvenile, but his three-year-old season where he reigned supreme was something extraordinary.
+UNCLE REMUS did not have a long career due to wind problems, but it was certainly one to remember.
+Trained by Colin Jillings at Takanini, and usually ridden by young stable apprentice, Bob Vance, Uncle Remus only won twice as a two-year-old juvenile, but his three-year-old season where he reigned supreme was something extraordinary.
 Uncle Remus won 13 of 15 starts as a three-year-old and had excuses in the other two.
-He was late clear when a luckless second in the Great Northern Guineas and then went on to win 10 races straight, capturing the imagination of not only race-goers, but the entire wider public.
+He was late clear when a luckless second in the Great Northern Guineas, and then went on to win 10 races straight, capturing the imagination of not only race-goers, but the entire wider public.
 As his wind issues became a problem later in the season, Uncle Remus ran 3rd in the International Stakes at Te Rapa, his last run prior to a much needed rest.

 Uncle Remus was raced by Kim Clotworthy in close partnership with the horse's Northland breeder, Grace Donaldson, who raced him for pleasure rather then profit.
 They resisted overseas offers for the horse and he begun his stud career in New Zealand.
-Uncle Remus, a son of Bandmaster II by the dam Tusitala had stints at stud in both New Zealand and Australia but he only left a few minor stakes-winners.
-The best probably being Miss Remus, winner of the McKell Cup in Sydney and the Queen's Cup in Brisbane.
-However the talent of Uncle Remus was undeniable and the sight of him striding away from his rivals is something many will remember.
+Uncle Remus, a son of BANDMASTER II out of the dam TUSITALA, had stints at stud in both New Zealand and Australia but he only left a few minor stakes-winners.
+The best probably being MISS REMUS, winner of the McKell Cup in Sydney and the Queen's Cup in Brisbane.
+However the talent of Uncle Remus was undeniable and the sight of him striding away from his rivals is something many will remember in the golden age of New Zealand racing.

 EARNINGS - $137,275